pgroonga/pgroonga.github.io/reference/streaming-replication.md

 -- (1 row)
 ```

-You must not change tables that use PGroonga indexes on master until the next `pg_basebackup` step is finished.
+You must not change tables that use PGroonga indexes on primary until the next `pg_basebackup` step is finished.

-## [normal] Run `pg_basebackup` on slaves
+## [normal] Run `pg_basebackup` on standbys

 This is a normal step.

-Run `pg_basebackup` on only slaves.
-It copies the current database from master.
+Run `pg_basebackup` on only standbys.
+It copies the current database from primary.

-Slaves:
+Standbys:

 ```text
 % sudo -u postgres -H pg_basebackup --host 192.168.0.30 --pgdata /var/lib/pgsql/9.6/data --xlog --progress --username replicator --password --write-recovery-conf